groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/image/pdf.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Add Images to Various File Types"
     exclude: "PDF"
-    description: "Multi format documents and images metadata addition API for Node.js via Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "The Node.js via Java API allows you to embed images into a broad range of document formats.
+Customize the size, placement, and page positioning to enhance your document signing process."
     items:

         # format loop 1